UU-Human-Evolution/1MB335/Lab8.md

 2. **In both trees you can see a number at the base of each branch.
 That is the number of iterations that supported that branching during bootstrapping.
 Which is your least supported branch?
 What does that mean to your question?**

-### Step 3a: Create a visual representation of your  Neighbour Joining and Maximum Likelihood trees
+### Step 3a: Create a visual representation of your Maximum Likelihood trees

 In the .iqtree file, you have a representation of the trees.
 However, it is an unrooted tree.
 You can root the tree, and do many other things, with the program FigTree.